ScottLogic/iOS10-day-by-day/02 - Thread Sanitizer/ThreadSanitizer.md

 As the thread sanitizer only works at runtime, we'll need to recompile and re-run our application.
 Let's do that.

 > In the WWDC presentation, Apple recommend turning on thread sanitizer in all your unit tests.
 The sanitizer operates at runtime and is only able to determine data races if the code is executed.
-If your code is well-covered by unit tests, then you may find the Thread Sanitizer finds most, if not all, of the race conditions in your project (you may find Xcode 7's code coverage tool we blogged about as part of iOS 9 Day by Day a useful read // Insert link to post)
+If your code is well-covered by unit tests, then you may find the Thread Sanitizer finds most, if not all, of the race conditions in your project (you may find Xcode 7's code coverage tool we blogged about as [part of iOS 9 Day by Day](https://www.shinobicontrols.com/blog/ios9-day-by-day-day5-xcode-code-coverage-tools) a useful read).

 > Something else worth noting is that it can only be run on Swift code written in version 3 of the language (Objective-C is compatible too) and can only be run using 64 bit simulators.